tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/overview.md

 # Getting Started with AEM Sites - WKND Tutorial {#introduction}

-A multi-part tutorial designed for developers new to Adobe Experience Manager.
-Walks through the implementation of an AEM site for a fictitious lifestyle brand the WKND.
-Covers fundamental topics like project setup, Core Components, Editable Templates, client libraries, and component development with Adobe Experience Manager Sites.
+Welcome to a multi-part tutorial designed for developers new to Adobe Experience Manager (AEM).
+This tutorial walks through the through the implementation of an AEM site for a fictitious lifestyle brand the WKND.
+The tutorial covers fundamental topics like project setup, Core Components, Editable Templates, client libraries, and component development with Adobe Experience Manager Sites.

 ## WKND Tutorial Overview {#wknd-tutorial-overview}